ExcellentWish/Project-Portfolio-2-CI/README.md

 * By using JavaScript ,Html and CSS

 ## Wireframes
 To organize my thoughts and prevent scope creep, I created wireframes for this project.
-Below are links to each of the mobile and desktop versions.
+Below are wireframes to each of the mobile and desktop versions.

  ![Index Wireframe](docs/wireframes/wireframe_JS.png)